aberuiz/OSO/README.md

 For this example we’ll look at Real GDP which is Table Value : “CAGDP9”

-You can get all available linecodes for the ‘Regional’ dataset you can run ‘beaParamValues’ and enter ‘linecode’ for the ParameterName.
+You can get all available linecodes for the ‘Regional’ dataset you can run `beaParamValues` and enter ‘linecode’ for the ParameterName.
-However, an easier command is ‘beaParamValuesFiltered’ which allows us to view linecodes only for our table of interest: CAGDP9.
+However, an easier command is `beaParamValuesFiltered` which allows us to view linecodes only for our table of interest: CAGDP9.

 ``` r